Tremors (TV series)

-Tremors is a 2003 American monster horror television series created by S. S. Wilson, Brent Maddock, and Ron Underwood and based on the Tremors franchise.
+Tremors is an American monster horror television series created by S. S. Wilson, Brent Maddock, and Ron Underwood and based on the Tremors franchise.
 It serves as a sequel to Tremors 3: Back to Perfection.
 Originally airing with its episodes out of order on the Sci-Fi Channel, it was later aired in its proper sequence on the G4 Network.

 Plot

 The story for the TV series picks up from where Tremors 3: Back to Perfection left off.
 It follows the residents of Perfection Valley attempting to co-exist with an albino Graboid (El Blanco) while dealing with problems caused by failed government experiments, mad scientists, or ruthless real-estate developers.
 When initially aired by Syfy, the episodes were shown out of order, with Episode 1 ("Feeding Frenzy") and Episode 6 ("Ghost Dance") shown on the premiere night.
 The second episode produced, "Shriek and Destroy", was the final episode shown.
 This out-of-order airing required the re-editing of various episodes.
 Changes included a new opening sequence for Episode 5 ("Project 4-12"), which aired as the eighth episode.
 This episode also introduced the character Cletus Poffenburger (played by Christopher Lloyd).
 The re-edited episode explained Cletus' appearance in a flashback sequence, occurring prior to Episode 6, "Ghost Dance", which had actually aired as the second in the series.